pingcap/tidb-operator/en/deploy-on-alibaba-cloud.md

 All the instances except ACK mandatory workers are deployed across availability zones (AZs) to provide cross-AZ high availability.
 The auto-scaling group ensures the desired number of healthy instances, so the cluster can auto-recover from node failure or even AZ failure.

 ## Deploy

+### Deploy ACK, TiDB Operator and the node pool for TiDB cluster

 1. Configure the target Region and Alibaba Cloud key (you can also set these variables in the `terraform` command prompt):